-Equity risk premium is the return in excess of the risk free rate which must be earned by equities to convince investors to take on the risk inherent in them.
+Equity risk premium (also called equity premium) is the return on a stock in excess of the risk-free rate which must be earned by the stock to convince investors to take on the risk inherent in it.

-Risk free rate is the rate of return on securities that are assumed to be risk free.
-Return on long-term government securities is normally considered risk free.
+Risk-free interest rate is the rate of return on securities that are assumed to be risk-free.
+Return on long-term government securities is considered risk-free.

-Equity risk premium on an individual stock equals the product of equity risk premium on the market and the stock's beta coefficient.
+Equity risk premium on an individual stock equals the product of market equity risk premium and the stock's beta coefficient.

-= Beta Coefficient × (Return on the Stock Market − Risk Free Rate)
+= Beta Coefficient (β) × Market Risk Premium

 Rate of return on the stock market i.e. S&P 500 is 13.4% [=(1,426.19 − 1,257.6) ÷ 1,257.6].

-11.6% represents the return which must be earned by S&P 500 so as to stop investors from divesting from equities and investing in the risk free rate.
+11.6% represents the return which must be earned by S&P 500 or else the value of its constituent stocks will fall.

 MSFT Equity Risk Premium